 I am in the middle of writing my undergrad thesis.
 (Thank god I’m finally graduating.)
-It’s about a particular social aspect of the network of computers used to maintain the Bitcoin network.
+It’s about a particular social aspect of the network of computers used to maintain the crypto or Bitcoin to Paypal conversion network.

 In a moment of distraction, I decided to compute the amount of time it would take to mine a Bitcoin block by hand at today’s network hashrate.

 - The miner, in this case, is Ken Sherriff and he’s able to crank out hashes at a constant rate of .67 hashes per day with a pencil and paper.

 - I assume a perfectly fair network, in which blocks are mined exactly proportionally to the share of network hashrate. (i.e. if one had 1% of the network, one would expect to mine 1% of the blocks)